 Nor does the journey…

-My latest adventure involved really going after my own dreams and taking the plunge.
+My last adventure involved really going after my own dreams and taking the leap.
 That meant quitting my day job a few years ago, packing up my life, setting up a location-independent lifestyle, and working as a life coach in Bali to help others stop holding themselves back from the life they truly desire.
-I work both online as well as face-to-face as a proud member of the coaching team at The Practice in Bali.
+I was also a proud member of the coaching team at The Practice in Canggu (Bali).